Radivarig/GUI-Node-Editor_docs-and-issue-tracker/README.md

 # GUI Node Editor

 ## Overview
 Unity package that provides API for creating custom GUI node based editors that work both in editor window and exported in builds.

 ## Brief introduction
-Class `Node` holds the data and `NodeWindow` displays it.
+- Class `Node` holds the data and `NodeWindow` displays it.
-Each node has lists `inputs` and `outputs` which hold left and right connection docks.
+- Each node has lists `inputs` and `outputs` which hold left and right connection docks.
-`Dock` has a type field to define which inputs can be connected to which outputs.
+- `Dock` has a type field to define which inputs can be connected to which outputs.
-`NodeWindow` has `OnGUI` and `Update` overrides, one for drawing node content and other for node logic.
+- `NodeWindow` has `OnGUI` and `Update` overrides, one for drawing node content and other for node logic.

 ## Features

 ##### Menu
-Right click on background spawns a menu that can create your node instances.
+- Right click on background spawns a menu that can create your node instances.
-Right click on a node title fills `clickedWindow` field for node specific menus.
+- Right click on a node title fills `clickedWindow` field for node specific menus.

 ##### Selecting
-Left click drag draws a selection box that adds overlapping windows to `nodeEditor.selectedWindows`.
+- Left click drag draws a selection box that adds overlapping windows to `nodeEditor.selectedWindows`.
-Selected windows have a highlighted border, `onNormal` texture is used.
+- Selected windows have a highlighted border, `onNormal` texture is used.
-Shift and click toggles selection.
+- Shift and click toggles selection.
-Background click clears selection.
+- Background click clears selection.

 ##### Dragging
-Left click drag of node title will drag all selected windows.
+- Left click drag of node title will drag all selected windows.

 ##### Panning
-Right click drag will pane all windows and the grid.
+- Right click drag will pane all windows and the grid.
-Deconnection and selection are not canceled while panning.
+- Deconnection and selection are not canceled while panning.

 ##### Connecting
-Allowed docks are of the matching type and are highlighted **green**.
+- Allowed docks are of the matching type and are highlighted **green**.
-If the dock is not allowed but has a sibling dock that is, it will be highlighted **yellow** and the connection will be redirected to that sibling.
+- If the dock is not allowed but has a sibling dock that is, it will be highlighted **yellow** and the connection will be redirected to that sibling.
-Connecting is canceled on right click on background.
+- Connecting is canceled on right click on background.
-Connection is shown as a *bezier curve* that is colored green if `node.isTriggered` is set to true.
+- Connection is shown as a *bezier curve* that is colored green if `node.isTriggered` is set to true.

 ##### Deconnecting
-Right click on a dock starts deconnecting.
+- Right click on a dock starts deconnecting.
-Continuing to right click on the same dock will toggle deconnecting endpoints.
+- Continuing to right click on the same dock will toggle deconnecting endpoints.

 ##### Sizing
-Window height is automatically calculated by default.
+- Window height is automatically calculated by default.
-Both width and height can be set manually.
+- Both width and height can be set manually.

 ##### Renaming
-Double left click on title turns it into textField for renaming.
+- Double left click on title turns it into textField for renaming.

 ##### Minimap
-Shown while dragging or panning.
+- Shown while dragging or panning.
-Draws nodes position, connections and title in reference to the screen.
+- Draws nodes position, connections and title in reference to the screen.

 ##### Grid
-Moves with panning.
+- Moves with panning.
-When dragging ends, windows position is snapped to grid.
+- When dragging ends, windows position is snapped to grid.

 ##### Styling
-Custom `GUISkin` can be specified.
+- Custom `GUISkin` can be specified.
-Background, grid and dock textures can be specified.
+- Background, grid and dock textures can be specified.
-Window color is set by `nodeWindow.backgroundColor`.
+- Window color is set by `nodeWindow.backgroundColor`.

 ##### Popups
-Dropdown used to switch enums.
+- Dropdown used to switch enums.
-Can be drawn outside of the parent area where its button is rendered.
+- Can be drawn outside of the parent area where its button is rendered.

 ##### Tooltip
-Function `Tooltip ("string")` called after GUI element automatically detects last rect.
+- Function `Tooltip ("string")` called after GUI element automatically detects last rect.
-All docks have a tooltip showing their type.
+- All docks have a tooltip showing their type.

 ##### Runtime
-Attach **RuntimeNodeEditor.cs** on the gameObject holding **NodeEditor.cs**.
+- Attach **RuntimeNodeEditor.cs** on the gameObject holding **NodeEditor.cs**.

 ##### Serialization
-Third party MIT licenced [FullSerializer](https://github.com/jacobdufault/fullserializer) is used to serialize the editor to a text file.
+- Third party MIT licenced [FullSerializer](https://github.com/jacobdufault/fullserializer) is used to serialize the editor to string.
-Example of save/load using `System.IO` is used in **EditorWindowNodeEditor.cs**.
+- Example of save/load using `System.IO` is used in **EditorWindowNodeEditor.cs**.
-Where `System.IO` is not supported like for WebGL, you can still read from resources and use any approach to serialize the generated string.
+- Where `System.IO` is not supported like for WebGL, you can still read from resources and use any approach to serialize the generated string.
-Save files are located in **Resources/${editorName}Saves/**.
+- Save files are located in **Resources/${editorName}Saves/**.

 ## Getting started

 We will create three scripts of types:
 1. `EditorWindowNodeEditor` (creates a `NodeEditor: MonoBehaviour` that does not depend on `UnityEditor`).
 2. `Node` menu node with `NodeWindow_Menu` window.
 3. `Node` custom node with `NodeWindow` window.

 ### 1. Creating a custom node editor

 - In this file everything except the *NODE_EDITOR* region is standard code for drawing an `EditorWindow`.
 - Save this as **ExampleEditor.cs**:
 ```cs
 // in runtime UnityEditor does not exist so we wrap it in #if
 #if UNITY_EDITOR